jmcollin78/versatile_thermostat/documentation/en/troubleshooting.md

 Thanks to @gael for this example.

 ## Using a radiator with a pilot wire (Nodon SIN-4-FP-21)

+The Nodon is now natively supported by _VTherm_.
+See [Quick Start](quick-start.md#nodon-sin-4-fp-21-or-similar-pilot-wire).

+This configuration is kept for reference only.

 As with the Heatzy above, you can use a virtual switch that will change the preset of your radiator based on the VTherm’s on/off state.
 Example: